Skip to main content

 Latest developments

-In June 2023, the President of Belarus, Alexander Lukashenko, announced that his country had started taking delivery of Russian tactical nuclear weapons.
-‘We have missiles and bombs that we have received from Russia,’ he said in a television interview.
-‘The bombs are three times more powerful than those [dropped by the United States on] Hiroshima and Nagasaki.’1 Many States, particularly members of NATO, condemned the announced deployment, including in their statements to the First Committee of the UN General Assembly in October 2023.2 Some accused Belarus of breaching its obligations as a non-nuclear-weapon state under the NPT.
-But Belarus argued that the deployment of Russian tactical nuclear weapons on its territory ‘is carried out within the framework of international law and in strict accordance with the provisions of the NPT’.3
+In 2023, the President of Belarus, Alexander Lukashenko, announced that his country had started taking delivery of Russian tactical nuclear weapons.
+‘We have missiles and bombs that we have received from Russia,’ he said in a television interview.1 Many states, particularly members of NATO, condemned the deployment.2 Some accused Belarus of breaching its obligations under the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+However, Belarus argued that the deployment ‘is carried out within the framework of international law and in strict accordance with the provisions of the NPT’.
+‘Such cooperation is not new, but has long been practised within NATO, both in the form of so-called “joint nuclear missions” and the deployment of US nuclear weapons on the territory of the five non-nuclear member countries of the alliance in Europe,’ it said, referring to Belgium, Germany, Italy, the Netherlands and Türkiye.3

 Recommendations